Karlheinz Schreiber: Appears before Ethics Committee, extradition delayed

 On 28 November 2007, Schreiber was transported from Toronto to Ottawa, where he spent the night in the Ottawa-Carleton Detention Centre.
 The next morning, 29 November, he arrived at the House of Commons, where he was given a room for personal use, and to review his documents (which he was able to retrieve from his Ottawa home), prior to his testimony before the Ethics Committee.
 Schreiber was then scheduled to testify on 29 November 4 December, and 6 December; his extradition to Germany has been postponed.
 Brian Mulroney will testify later before the Committee.

 The formal title for the Ethics Committee's proceedings was: "Study of the Mulroney Airbus Settlement".

 In his first-day testimony before the Ethics Committee on 29 November, Schreiber, placed under oath, answered a few questions from MPs, but deferred the answers to most others, replying that he needed more time to study his files.

 On 29 November, The Globe and Mail published the text of the 2006 Schreiber letter to Mulroney requesting help with Schreiber's extradition problems; Schreiber claimed that he had been assisted in the composition of this letter by Elmer MacKay, a former Cabinet minister in the Mulroney government.
 Elmer MacKay had stepped down from his Nova Scotia Commons seat in Central Nova in 1983, so that Mulroney, who had just become Progressive Conservative leader without being a member of the House of Commons, would have a riding to run in, to gain formal admission to Parliament.
 Mulroney did win the by-election in August 1983.
 Elmer MacKay was then re-elected to Parliament in the 1984 Mulroney majority victory, and served in Cabinet as Solicitor General, Minister of National Revenue, and Minister of Public Works, as well as heading the Atlantic Canada Opportunity Agency.
 Elmer MacKay had also later worked for Schreiber's companies, after leaving Parliament in 1993.
 Schreiber had hired Elmer MacKay's son Peter MacKay to work for him at Thyssen AG in Germany in 1992; the plan was to train Peter MacKay as the head of the prospective Thyssen plant to manufacture light armoured vehicles, which had gained initial government approval, but was never built.
-Peter MacKay is now the Canadian Minister of Defence.
+Peter MacKay served as the Canadian Minister of Defence in the years 2007–2013.
 In his testimony before the Commons Ethics Committee on 29 November, Schreiber further elaborated on this situation.

 On 30 November, Schreiber's lawyer Edward Greenspan was successful in an appeal to the Ontario Superior Court for a stay in Schreiber's extradition to Germany; this was then delayed indefinitely, to allow Schreiber to appear before the Commons Ethics Committee.
 Greenspan planned a further appeal to the Supreme Court of Canada.